Patrizi’s Restaurant – Authentic Italian Food Truck In Austin

 The setup of the “outdoor restaurant” approach places Patrizi’s at the center of its own little multi-business ecosystem.
 Hungry guests exiting the Vortex Theatre can enjoy live events and a romantic, authentic Italian dinner at the nearby Patrizi’s.
 Visitors to the truck can enjoy a theatre production after eating a pile of pasta.
 Both the restaurant and theatre share a common symbiotic relationship with the Butterfly Bar, which provides full drink service for the establishments.
 An intuitive QR code system allows for tableside ordering and delivery of all your beverages.

 Walking up to the gate, any concerns I may have had regarding COVID precautions were eased.
 A hostess immediately greeted me, checking temperatures and pointing to socially distanced seating.
 Framed local artwork lavishly decorated the truck itself.
 New pictures are being uploaded to the site and rotated throughout the year.
 The stage was also occupied by a weekly trivia event, and many guests were enjoying the all-night “Texas Two-Step” special: A Lone Star beer and a shot of whiskey for $5.
 A sign written in chalk showcased drink specials and let me know that Happy Hour was from 5 – 7.

 An employee saw me standing in line and immediately came to answer any questions I had about the menu.
 They informed me of the second truck on-site, and that Patrizi’s sources their vegetables and dairy from local farms.
 The substitution of certain ingredients in dishes in conjunction with Texas seasonality was interesting to me (the use of arugula/basil mix vs. straight basil to make pesto, and the use of Texas pumpkin seeds instead of pine nuts), providing a unique twist to more classic Italian dishes.
 You can choose to have any pasta dish on the menu served by itself or in a smaller portion with a side salad.
-After ordering, my waiter showed me to a sanitized table at the large, covered patio and given a number.
+After ordering, my waiter showed me to a sanitized table at the large, covered patio and was given a number.

 Authentic Austin’s Italian Food